 Collingtree Park is a Golf Course with houses around it.
 Our apiary is sited in our garden adjacent to the Golf Course.
 Bees can forage within a radius of three miles (five kilometres).
 Analysis of our honey sample submitted in September 2019 is shown below.

 If you suffer with allergies, especially hay fever, you can benefit from taking honey every day.
 As the bees collect the nectar from the plants they also collect the pollen.
 Some of the pollen ends up in the honey but as the pollen amount is so small it does not bring on symptoms but instead acts in the same way a vaccination does by building up the body's own immune defence so that when its hay fever time your body has its own defence ready and you no longer suffer.

 Our 2020 honey is clear when bottled, however, it may harden/thicken because it is pure English honey.
-The hardening, granulation, or crystallisation of our honey is a characteristic of the purity of our honey.
+The hardening, granulation, or crystallisation of our honey is a characteristic of the purity of our honey and this is a natural process.
 To restore it to its liquid state please see instructions on jar and above.
 The colour and consistency may vary depending on forage available.

 Our honey is not blended, nor pasteurised (not heated), or hyper-filtered.
 It can also be referred to as 'raw' honey.
 It is simply strained to remove the wax particles of the honeycomb.

 Available as 1 pound (454 gm) jar of honey for £6.00 each for collection from 35 Augusta Avenue, Northampton NN4 0XP (For map please scroll down).
 Payment can be made either cash on collection or by bank transfer.
 For bank and delivery/mail order details please see below.

 Once payment has been made to our bank account or if it is a cash payment on collection please email us on: firstname.lastname@example.org